uw-areifers/sum-24-uw-cybersec-huskey-manager/README.md

 - A PHP server handles the dynamic content and runs our PHP scripts, executing server-side code and communicates directly with the database.

 ### Part 2: Using our web application:
-Now that we have our Docker container deployed, and we are able to see our password manager at [http://localhost:80](http://localhost:80), we can begin exploring everything that it can do!
+Now that we have our Docker container deployed, and we are able to see our HusKey Manager at [http://localhost:80](http://localhost:80), we can begin exploring everything that it can do!

 1. Once on the main page, you will be prompted to login.
-Since this password manager is only used by our team, it is much easier if we all use the same login credentials!
+Since the HusKey Manager is only used by our team, it is much easier if we all use the same login credentials!
 This way we will never forget our login and can easily see all passwords needed for our work.
 It is nice to not have to worry about all that security nonsense :) Use the credentials below to login:

 ```
 username: username